JimHagan/otel-workshop/lab_1-Setting_up_environment.md

 ## Instrument with OpenTelemetry
 1. Navigate to [New Relic](https://one.newrelic.com), and sign in with your account.
 2. Locate your ingest license key
-3. Run the following commands to export env variables and instrument your applicaiton with OpenTelemetry.
+3. Run the following commands to export env variables and instrument your application with OpenTelemetry.
 Be sure to update each command to include your New Relic ingest license key.
 It is also recommended that you keep these commands in a notes file for safe keeping.

 ```bash
 export OTEL_EXPORTER_OTLP_ENDPOINT=https://otlp.nr-data.net:4317